ricko2001/Genealogy-scripts/RM -List citations for PersonID/ReadMe.txt

 To use it:

 1:  Edit the supplied text file named "RM-Python-config.ini".
 (Hereinafter
-    referred to, simply, as the "config file".)
+    referred to as the "config file".)

 2:  Double click the ListCitationsForPersonID file.
 This displays the
     black command console window.